changie-ai/changie-ai-backend/README.md

 recording one of my songs.
 I just wanted to quickly pitch correct and normalize the tempo an iphone audio recording I had done.
-After diving into all the various ways to effect the audio in ableton, logic, changing plug-in variables etc...I was overwhelmed with how much time and effort it takes to get it right.
+After diving into all the various ways to effect the audio in ableton, logic, changing plug-in variables etc...I was overwhelmed with how much time and effort it took to get it right.
 So I thought, "What if there was an easier way?
 I wanted super simple way to just tell a prompt what you wanted.
 And so was born ChangieAI :)

 I am super proud of this project and would love feedback!
 Donations welcome, and if you find it interesting